felt/tippecanoe/README.md

  * `-ps` or `--no-line-simplification`: Don't simplify lines and polygons
  * `-pS` or `--simplify-only-low-zooms`: Don't simplify lines and polygons at maxzoom (but do simplify at lower zooms)
  * `--simplification-at-maximum-zoom=`_scale_: Use the specified _scale_ at maxzoom instead of the standard simplification scale (which still applies at lower zooms)
  * `-pn` or `--no-simplification-of-shared-nodes`: Don't simplify away nodes that appear in more than one feature or are used multiple times within the same feature, so that the intersection node will not be lost from intersecting roads.
-(This will not be effective if you also use `--coalesce` or `--detect-shared-borders`.)
+(This will not be effective if you also use `--coalesce`.)
+For polygons, the vertices where polygon rings meet will be detected, and the shared edges between the polygons will be simplified identically if possible.
+Use this instead of `--detect-shared-borders`.
  * `-pt` or `--no-tiny-polygon-reduction`: Don't combine the area of very small polygons into small squares that represent their combined area.
  * `-pT` or `--no-tiny-polygon-reduction-at-maximum-zoom`: Combine the area of very small polygons into small squares that represent their combined area only at zoom levels below the maximum.
  * `--tiny-polygon-size=`_size_: Use the specified _size_ for tiny polygons instead of the default 2.
 Anything above 6 or so will lead to visible artifacts with the default tile detail.